H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 **Lightweight and utility models (Phi, TinyLlama, Gemma 2B, etc.)**

 - Used for small, bounded tasks, demos, quick rewrites, or scenarios where memory and CPU/GPU budgets are tight.
-- Serve as inexpensive “utility” models for simple transformations and sanity checks.
+- Serve as inexpensive utility models for simple transformations and sanity checks.

 **Compatibility and comparison models (Llama 2, chat variants)**